SixArm/rust-101/topics/examples/parse-json-data-with-serde.md

-# Parse JSON data
+# Parse JSON data with Serde

-Rust example code to parse a JSON string by using the `serde_json` crate.
+Rust example code to parse a JSON string, by using the `serde` crate and `serde_json` crate.

 ```rust
 use serde_json::{Result, Value};